 Another agency, Comment, was set up in South Africa for the millions of black workers who had little access to TV or radio and were largely illiterate.

-When employers, unions or health organisations wanted to communicate with them, they used Industrial Theatre: song-and-dance based productions performed on the factory floor.
+When employers, unions or health organizations wanted to communicate with them, they used Industrial Theater: song-and-dance based productions performed on the factory floor.
 Soon Comment was putting on live ads in cinemas and shopping malls for a variety of clients – a campaign for Organics shampoo saw handsome men serenading women in supermarkets.

 Like all forms of marketing communication, WOM has advantages and limitations.